-In the 2014 competition, the CoC has the option to re-allocate funds from CoC renewal projects (whose budgets were reduced or eliminated) to fund new projects.
-New funding opportunities created through reallocation will only be available for new permanent supportive housing projects created through reallocation where all beds will be dedicated for use by the chronically homeless as defined in 24 CFR 578.3: and/or new rapid re-housing projects created for homeless households with children who originally came from the streets or emergency shelter.
-There is no guarantee that any reallocated funds will be available.
-If they are available, the Application Review Committee will have the opportunity to include an additional new project(s) in the local competition.
+In the 2016 competition, the CoC has the option to reallocate funds from CoC renewal projects (whose budgets would be reduced or eliminated) to fund new projects.
+New funding opportunities created through reallocation will only be available for new permanent supportive housing projects created through reallocation where all beds will be dedicated for use by the chronically homeless as defined in 24 CFR 578.3; and/or new rapid re-housing created for individuals or households with children who are experiencing homelessness and originally came from the streets or emergency shelter; and/or new HMIS projects; and/or new Supportive Services Only projects for Centralized or Coordinated Assessment Systems.